frconor-ebook/meditations/_posts/2025-04-08-the-good-thief.md

 The hopelessness of the disciples and apostles is echoed by the men on the road to Emmaus.
 "They crucified him, but we had hoped that he was the one who was going to redeem Israel" (Luke 24:20-21).
 They're crestfallen.

-But here on Calvary, to one side, a fellow condemned man, life ebbing out of him, looks across and sees, not another dying man, but the Messiah Himself.
-Somehow he understands that Jesus is not an imposter and that he will still receive the kingdom that belongs to the Messiah.
+But here on Calvary, "to one side, a fellow condemned man, life ebbing out of him, looks across and sees, not another dying man, but the Messiah Himself.
+Somehow he understands that Jesus is not an imposter and that he will still receive the kingdom that belongs to the Messiah" (Ralph F. Wilson, *The Thief on the Cross, Jesus Walk Bible Study*).

 The Good Thief on the cross believes; his prayer to Our Lord is bursting with faith.
 He has more faith at that hour than any other human observing this gruesome scene.